 Planning a Universal Orlando Vacation on Short Notice

 Time, the ever-flowing river, it always seems we never have enough of it.
-Especially when life throws surprises, like a surprise Universal Orlando trip, at us.
-Maybe your child was picked to travel to a jai alai tournament or you and your spouse need to go getaway, quick.
+Especially when life throws last-minute surprises your way, like a Universal Orlando trip.
+Maybe your child was picked to travel to a jai alai tournament or you and your spouse need to go getaway, quickly.
 Whatever it is, planning a Universal Orlando vacation on short notice is nothing to stress about.
 In this article, I will cover tips for making the best of your trip, including touring tips and restaurant recommendations.

 Determine the Trip’s Who, What, When, and Where